bilal-azam/MERN-CMS-Project/README.md

 5. **Update User Details:**

-   - Authenticated users have the ability to update their profile details.
+   - Authenticated users can update their profile details.

 6. **Change Password:**
    - Users can change their account password for added security.